 The origins of metal garden furniture

-While many think of metal furniture as a “modern” material, much like the production technique, the origins go back much further.
+While many think of metal garden furniture as a “modern” material, much like the production technique, the origins go back much further.

 Far from being a new thing, it has been around for many many centuries, and in his book Bent Wood and Metal Furniture (1850-1946), Derek E. Ostergard suggests that references to chairs made from iron date back as early as ancient Rome.